 - First Noise Element Study session with Planning Commission took place in 2017 - In October 2021, the item was presented to PC for adoption.
-PC directed City staff to conduct a further study of special events and regulations around noise in mixed use areas - The Noise Element Update was revisited at the October 20, 2022 Planning Commission meeting by way of a study session - A second study session was scheduled for December 1, 2022 and members of the public were notified more than a month in advance for an additional opportunity to provide public input
+PC directed City staff to conduct a further study of special events and regulations around noise in mixed use areas - A revised plan was released for public review in October 2022 - Two Planning Commission study sessions have taken place over the past few months, which were held in October and December 2022.